Skip to main content

 You can mark some resource arguments as configuration and credentials values so dlt can pass them automatically to your functions.

-You can feed data from a resource into another one.
-The most common case is when you have an API that returns a list of objects (i.e. users) in one endpoint and user details in another.
+You can feed data from one resource into another.
+The most common case is when you have an API that returns a list of objects (i.e., users) in one endpoint and user details in another.
 You can deal with this by declaring a resource that obtains a list of users and another resource that receives items from the list and downloads the profiles.

 @dlt.resource(write_disposition="replace")